F-1 Visa and Immigration

 5. Study Abroad

-If you are taking a study abroad LOA, you can most likely continue to maintain your current F-1 status, provided that your LOA has been approved by the Director of Study Away and that you have received approval from ISS prior to departure from Bennington.
+If you are taking a study abroad LOA, you can most likely continue to maintain your current F-1 status, provided that your LOA has been approved by the Study Away Office and that you have received approval from ISS prior to departure from Bennington.

 If you will be outside of the United States for a period longer than five months, there is a possibility that ISS could terminate your F-1 status.
 Please continue to stay in contact with an International Student Advisor to ensure the proper maintenance of your immigration status.